wp-plugins/catablog/readme.txt

 === CataBlog ===
 Contributors: macguru2000
 Donate link: http://catablog.illproductions.net/donate/
-Tags: catalog, discography, library, collection, organize, media, images, products, rolodex, manifests, listing, list Requires at least: 2.9
+Tags: plugin, admin, catalog, discography, library, collection, paypal, organize, media, image, photo, thumbnail, product, rolodex, manifest, listing, list, gallery
+Requires at least: 2.9
 Tested up to: 2.9.2
 Stable tag: 0.7.6

-CataBlog allows you to create a catalog of "items" in your blog.
+CataBlog allows you to create catalogs for your blog.

 == Description ==

-WARNING: Upon upgrading to this version you will destroy all your previously saved CataBlog data.
+WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
 Please back it up as necessary.

-CataBlog allows you to catalog pretty much any item you would want and share it through your blog.
-Upload an images and then give it a title, link, description and tags.
+CataBlog allows you to catalog pretty much anything you would want and share it through your blog.
+Upload an images and then give it a title, link, description.
+Use tags to organize your catalog items into multiple catalogs.
 Simple easy design makes it child's play  to keep track of all your different catalogs.

 New Features:
-* Images now maintain their aspect ration and are no longer distorted when being resized.
-* Background color for resized images can be set in the options page.
-* Catalog items can be reordered with a simple drag and drop interface.
-* Simplified the installation code to make future upgrades smoother.
-* More small tweaks, enhancements and bug fixes.
+* Stable release candidate
+* PayPal support, give CataBlog items a price and product code to easily setup a store.
+* Allow users to decide if they want the thumbnails to be a cropped version of the original.

 == Installation ==